QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Background Summary

-The GEMS, QCML, and OMol25 datasets exemplify recent efforts to extend QM coverage across diverse chemical and biomolecular spaces.
-GEMS employs a hierarchical fragmentation strategy, combining small, transferable fragments of proteins in gas-phase and aqueous environments with larger, system-specific fragments extending up to 18\,\unit{\angstrom} to capture long-range interactions.
+The GEMS~\cite{unke2024biomolecular}, QCML~\cite{ganscha2025qcml}, and OMol25~\cite{levine2025open} datasets exemplify recent efforts to extend QM coverage across diverse chemical and biomolecular spaces.
+GEMS employs a hierarchical fragmentation strategy, combining small, transferable protein fragments in gas-phase and aqueous environments with larger, system-specific fragments extending up to 18\,\unit{\angstrom} to capture long-range interactions.
 QCML systematically maps small-molecule chemical space by enumerating species with up to eight heavy atoms across a wide range of elements and electronic states, providing chemically diverse bonding motifs.
-OMol25 offers chemically heterogeneous collection spanning small molecules, biomolecular fragments, metal complexes, and electrolytes; its biomolecular subset includes fragmented protein pockets, gas-phase DNA/RNA fragments, protein–protein and protein–ligand complexes.
-Despite this progress, significant gaps persist for three of the four major biomolecular classes, namely nucleic acids, lipids, and carbohydrates, which together constitute roughly 40\% of cellular biomass (Fig.~\ref{fig:overview}A).
+OMol25 offers a chemically heterogeneous collection spanning small molecules, biomolecular fragments, metal complexes, and electrolytes; its biomolecular subset includes fragmented protein pockets, gas-phase DNA/RNA fragments, protein–protein and protein–ligand complexes.
+Despite this progress, existing datasets primarily cover small molecules and protein fragments, leaving significant gaps for three of the four major biomolecular classes, namely nucleic acids, lipids, and carbohydrates, which together constitute roughly 40\% of cellular biomass (Fig.~\ref{fig:overview}A).

 Biomolecular chemical space possesses distinct characteristics compared to that of small organic molecules or materials.
 Instead of vast elemental and topological diversity, biomolecular complexity arises primarily from the conformational space accessible to a relatively limited set of recurring chemical building blocks~\cite{alberts2022molecular}.
 For instance, proteins are composed primarily of about 20 canonical amino acids, and their intricate functions are dictated by backbone conformations and side-chain rotamer preferences.
 Similarly, nucleic acids utilize repeating sugar-phosphate backbones and four main nucleobases, with critical conformational variations in sugar pucker and backbone torsions determining their overall structure and interactions.
 Polysaccharides are formed via various glycosidic linkages between a few monosaccharide types, and their properties depend heavily on the conformations around these linkages.
 Lipids typically combine a finite set of head groups and fatty acid tails, whose composition and flexibility determine membrane behavior.